clarkhale/external-storage/iscsi/targetd/README.md

 Each storage class is tied to an iSCSI target and a volume group.
-Because an target can manage a maximum of 255 LUNs, each storage class manage at most 255 pvs. iscsi provisioner can manage multiple storage classes.
+Because a target can manage a maximum of 255 LUNs, each storage class manages at most 255 pvs. iSCSI-targetd provisioner can manage multiple storage classes.

 ## Installing the prerequisites